Playas de Estepona

 5. La Rada Beach

-Playa de la Rada Estepona
+Playa de La Rada

 This famous Estepona beach is one of the most popular thanks to its location next to one of the municipality’s main streets.
 It has been awarded the blue flag for its excellent conditions, so it comes highly recommended for all visitors.
 The beach is almost 2 miles long and has restaurants and cafes.
 It has all the amenities required for a nice day on the beach, such as showers, chiringuitos, peddle boats and hammocks for hire.